 This may help to keep food down.
-Carrying baby in a sling and avoiding leaving baby in a car seat for any extended period of time will help keep food from travelling back up the esophagus.
+Carrying baby in a sling and avoiding leaving the baby in a car seat for an extended period of time will help keep food from traveling back up the esophagus.

 Keep your baby quiet after feeding

-Avoid too much physical stimulation as to avoid upset stomach.
+Avoid too much physical stimulation to avoid an upset stomach.

 Offer smaller feedings more frequently

 This will help to decrease the amount of food in the stomach.
-Dr. Sears recommends you “feed half as much food twice as often” in order to increase saliva production, which serves as a healing substance (epidermal growth factor) to help repair any damage to the esophagus.
+Feed half as much food twice as often in order to increase saliva production, which serves as a healing substance (epidermal growth factor) to help repair any damage to the esophagus.